ramteid/Simple-Camera-Video-Streaming-Server-for-Raspberry-Pi-and-Docker/README.md

 - Or access the stream directly with an app like VNC: `http://YOURPI:8011/stream`

 ## Hints
-- I'm using a older Python Docker image (3.9) because the Python packages I found are mostly older, too.
 - The default video size is 640x480.
 You can adjust it in `app.py`.
 Get available resolutions with `libcamera-hello --list-cameras`.